stephenyu2/HW/README.md

-# PIC 16B Homeworks
+# PIC 16B Homework

-## This Repo encompasses all of the homework I have completed for Python with Applications II
+## This is a Repo for all of the homework I have completed for Python with Applications II (Spring 2024)

-- HW1 - Data Visualization and Manipulation (Seaborn and Pandas)
+- [HW1](HW1.ipynb) - Data Visualization and Manipulation (Seaborn and Pandas)